zl6977/zl6977.github.io/content/about.md

 ## Cupper theme
 The cupper theme is an accessibility-friendly Hugo theme, ported from the original Cupper project.

-It is a clean and elegant, make the user focous on the words.
+It is clean and elegant, making the user focus on the words.

 Find it [here](https://github.com/zwbetz-gh/cupper-hugo-theme).